pikacoder44/Voting-App-MERN-stack/readme.md

 # ⚠️ Notes

-Each user can vote only once.
+- Each user can vote only once.

-Admin access should be protected using role-based middleware (not included here).
+- Only Admin can Add, Update and Delete candidates.
+- Admin cannot vote.

 # 📄 License